CyVerse-learning-materials/learning-materials-home/docs/de/create_apps.md

 From the 'Apps' tab click on the 'Manage Tools' button in the upper right.
 In the 'Manage Tools' interface search for 'porechop' in the search bar at the top.
-If you find the tool you want then you can build an app using that app.
+If you find the tool you want then you can build an app using that tool.
 For more information about the app (including other apps already using this tool) you can select it (using the checkbox to the left) and then click 'details'.

 ![manage_tools](../assets/de/manage_tools.png){width="600"}